tdewin/best-practices-guide/resource_planning/search_server_and_indexing.md

     being 3 months.
 This can significantly increase the amount of space required for the catalog.

+Estimated used space of the final index file after compression is approximately 2 MB per 1,000,000 files for a single VM restore point on the Enterprise Manager server.
+The indexes are also stored in the backup files and temporary folders on the backup server.

 #### Example

-There are two backup jobs configured to process 2 VMs, with 10,000,000 files per each VM.
-Backup jobs run two times a day, producing 60 restore points a month.
-The default Enterprise Manager setting is used for catalog retention (3 months).

-Space required on the first drive in the VM (*С:\\* drive) can be calculated as follows:

--   For Windows VMs: 100 MB per one million files and directories of all saved restore points with indexing enabled.

-**Note:** This was tested with one million randomly named 20-character-long filenames in one directory.
-Depending on the saved metadata and folder structure of the files, the value can be lower or higher.

--   For Linux VMs: 50 MB per one million files and directories of all saved restore points with indexing enabled.
-Linux indexes require round about 50% less space because **mlocate** does not index any metadata (such as timestamps and ownership information).
+Below is an example that summarizes the information above.
+The example is given _per_ indexed VM containing 10,000,000 files.

--   For Enterprise Manager: 20 MB per one million files \* 60 restore
+`2 MB * 10 million files * 60 restore
-    points per month \* 3 months (for default Enterprise Manager retention).
-A total of 3.5 GB per indexed VM with 10,000,000 files.
+points per month * 3 months index retention = 3.5 GB`

 ### Recommended Settings